mozilla/Overscripted-Data-Analysis-Challenge/analyses/2019_03_15_Richa_Sharma_Analysis_Outreachy/BrowserAttributeFingerprinting.md

 - Some browser enumerate a large amount of system information (navigator.plugins) or gave font lists returned by Flash and JAva. this is used to do browser attribute fingerprinting.

 - Some browser report fonts in non-sorted order perhaps due to a filesystem inorder walk.

+### Questions to explore/answer

+- How does hs-analytics track me?
+This can help me identify the value/arguments passed whenver hs-analytics is called and can identify other scripts with same/similar arguments.
+- Can we build a hueristic for website attribute fingerprinting?
+I feel we can start with something like where a lot of browser information is being passed.
+That is a red flag.
+With enough broser information my hash would quickly become unique and can be tracked always.